How an ambitious project tried to map the sky without computers

 For centuries, astronomers have struggled to record what they saw in the night sky through hand-drawn notes and drawings.
 Staring at the distorting optics of old instruments, it’s not always easy to draw what you can see.
 You may notice things that are not there; The canals and plants on Mars that poor Schiaparelli took from the Milan Observatory were nothing more than an optical illusion caused by the turbulent atmosphere.
 Only a few highly trained astronomers, such as Caroline and William Herschel, were immediately able to spot a new star in a familiar galaxy – a sign of a distant catastrophic event?

 Photography can change all that.
-Arago immediately recognized the huge potential of this technology: images captured in the depths of the night could be adequately and quantitatively analyzed in broad daylight.
+Arago immediately recognized the huge potential of this technology: images captured in the depths of the night might be adequately and quantitatively analyzed in broad daylight.
 Measurements can be accurate and can be checked frequently.

 Daguerre received a pension and allowed Arago to open up the details of his operation, which led to an explosion of portrait studios in Paris and around the world.
 But as it turns out, Daguerre’s method was neither sensitive nor practical enough to capture anything but bright stars, the sun, or the moon.
 The next hot new technology, wet collodion emulsions, wasn’t much better; The plates tend to dry out during the long exposures required to capture faint astronomical objects.